intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 sudo ldconfig
 ```

-`ldconfig` tells the operating system that the OpenCV libraries are available. `sudo` is used to...
+`ldconfig` tells the operating system that the OpenCV libraries are available.

 # UP2 Users
 ## Before you setup OpenCV